 Sydney (Australian) Trading Session

-Besides gold, there are also other commodities like copper that is traded on the Chicago Mercantile Exchange and is also affected by trading activity during this particular session.
-Though being a separate continent, New Zealand is also referred to the Sydney trading session.
-This country with its New Zealand Dollar is considered as a strong economy with a large percentage of export activity.
+Beyond gold, various commodities like copper are actively traded on the Chicago Mercantile Exchange, and their prices are influenced by the trading activity in this particular session.
+Despite being a separate continent, New Zealand is linked with the Sydney trading session.
+The New Zealand Dollar is emblematic of a robust economy, marked by a significant portion of export-related activities.

 London (European) Trading Session

 After the Asian and Australian sessions conclude, the European market takes charge, bringing in substantial trading activity.
 Interestingly, the final hour of the Tokyo session seamlessly flows into the start of the London session, ensuring uninterrupted trading.
 This time zone is bustling with participating countries, housing a diverse range of robust and liquid financial markets.
 Yet, it’s London that wields the most influence in shaping the course of the European trading session.